miku/rclone/backend/vault/README.md

 In the above example files and folders from `vault:/TempSpace3/` are put into the `Downloads` directory (i.e. there is no `Downloads/TempSpace3` created).

+### Note about Upload Latency

+When Rclone runs commands, they are executed against the remote Vault service and when Rclone exits without any error, your data has been successfully transferred to Vault.
+Collection, file and folder *metadata* will be available immediately after Rclone finished successfully.
+However, file *contents* will be available only after a short delay, as data is processed by Vault (typically in the range of minutes).

 ## Appendix: Example Commands

 Rclone has [great docs on its own](https://rclone.org/docs/); the following are